ni/nimi-python/.github/PULL_REQUEST_TEMPLATE.md

 - [] I've updated [CHANGELOG.md](https://github.com/ni/nimi-python/blob/master/CHANGELOG.md) if applicable.

-TODO: Check the above box with an 'x' if you've documented client facing changes in [CHANGELOG.md](https://github.com/ni/nimi-python/blob/master/CHANGELOG.md).
+TODO: Check the above box with an 'x' if considered if there were any and then documented client facing changes in [CHANGELOG.md](https://github.com/ni/nimi-python/blob/master/CHANGELOG.md).
 Strike through if this is not a relevant client facing change.

 - [] I've added tests applicable for this pull request